2026 Wind Conducting Workshop

 Clinicians

-Originally from Summerside, Prince Edward Island, Dr. Dylan Maddix is Assistant Professor of Instrumental Conducting and Community Engagement at Memorial University in St. John’s, NL.
-In this role, he conducts the Memorial University Wind Ensemble and teaches undergraduate and graduate conducting.
+Originally from Summerside, Prince Edward Island, Dr. Dylan Maddix is Assistant Professor of Instrumental Conducting and Community Engagement at Memorial University of Newfoundland in St. John’s.
+In this role, he conducts the Memorial University Wind Ensemble and Concert Winds, teaches conducting at both the undergraduate and graduate levels.

-Before this role, he worked as a Professor of Music and head of wind and brass studies at Cambrian College in Sudbury, Ontario.
-There, he conducted the wind ensemble and taught courses in music theory, wind/brass methods, and pedagogy.
+Prior to his appointment at Memorial, Dr. Maddix was Professor of Music and Head of Wind and Brass Studies at Cambrian College in Sudbury, Ontario, where he conducted the Cambrian Wind Ensemble and taught courses in music theory, wind/brass methods, and pedagogy.
 He also served on the conducting faculty at Laurentian University.

-Maddix's academic journey includes a Bachelor of Music degree from Mount Allison University, a Master of Music degree in Trumpet Performance from the University of Toronto, and a Doctorate of Musical Arts degree in Conducting from Arizona State University.
+Dr. Maddix holds a Bachelor of Music from Mount Allison University, a Master of Music in Trumpet Performance from the University of Toronto, and a Doctor of Musical Arts in Conducting from Arizona State University.

 Registration and travel